-The Platinum Card® from American Express stands apart from many rewards cards—including other premium options—with its $695 annual fee.
+The Platinum Card® from American Express stands apart from many rewards cards—including other premium options—with its $695 annual fee (see rates and fees).
 Whether it's worth the high cost may depend on how much value you'll get from the rewards, statement credits and other cardholder perks.

 The benefits could far outweigh the costs if: